craft-b/CS_361_Portfolio_Project/README.md

 amazon_co-ecommerce_sample csv file is required

-# Running this code in terminal with GUI #
+Running this code in terminal with GUI

 `py ppl-generator_consumer_refactored.py` (for Person Generator) `py life-generator_producer.py` (for Life Generator)

-# Or with file #
+Or with file:

 `py ppl-generator_consumer_refactored.py input_ppl.csv` (for Person Generator)
 `py life-generator_producer.py input.csv` (for Life Generator)

-# Program and files should be saved to C: directory #
-# using gui folder (i.e. "c:/gui/" directory) #
-# Ofcourse, state.csv files and input.csv file will need to be #
-# saved in the gui folder with the program #
+Program and files should be saved to C: directory using gui folder (i.e. "c:/gui/" directory) state.csv files and input.csv file will need to be saved in the gui folder with the program